barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 ```
 2017-03-01 * Balance adjustment
     expenses:adjustment                                    £8.51
     saved:monthly

 2017-03-31 * Wallet adjustment
     expenses:adjustment                                   £14.98
-    assets:cash:hand
+    hand:budgeted

 2017-04-30 * Balance adjustment
     saved:monthly                                          £1.25
     income:adjustment
 ```

 I made 11 transactions to `expenses:adjustment` and 1 from
 `income:adjustment` in 2017.
 As the year went on, the frequency (and magnitude) of these adjustments dropped.
-Hopefully I won't need any in 2018.
+So far in 2018 (as of June), I have only needed 2.
+Hopefully in 2019 I won't need any.